sivsagar/semester-1-3-programming-lab/README.md

-# semester-1-programming-lab
-Programming Lab Assignments
+# Semester 1 : Programming Lab
+This is a repository containing all the assignments given in Programming-Lab of Semester-1 for future reference.
+### C Programming